motech/motech/docs/source/get_started/model_data/model_data.rst

         entityService.addFields(entity, simpleField, nameField, dobField, socialIdField);

-In order to make these changes take effect, :ref:`data bundle regeneration must be triggered - <Regeneration>`.
+In order to make these changes take effect, :std:ref:`data bundle regeneration must be triggered <Regeneration>`.

 Creating Lookups through the API
 ################################

 Just as any other edits on the entity schema, lookups can also be created using the EntityService.
 In a similar fashion to fields, the **addLookups** method can be used for adding lookups to an entity.
-Given the we have the EntityDto object and the EntityService(), we can
+Given the we have the EntityDto object and the EntityService(), we can create lookups in the following manner:

 .. code-block:: java

-        // this lookup will check the name field, during an exact comparision LookupDto lookupByName = new LookupDto("By name",
+        // this lookup will check the name field, during an exact comparison LookupDto lookupByName = new LookupDto("By name",
                 true, // single object return
                 true, // expose this lookup through REST